 For more details, see www.csep.ca/renew-your-membership/

-Professional Liability & Commercial General Liability insurance is included in the member fees for the CSEP Certified Personal Trainer® and CSEP Clinical Exercise Physiologist®, and this covers you for acts carried out within the respective Scope of Practice.
+Individual Professional Liability & Commercial General Liability Insurance is brokered by BMS Canada Risk Services Ltd. (BMS), and is included in the member fees for the CSEP Certified Personal Trainer® and CSEP Clinical Exercise Physiologist®, and this covers you for acts carried out within the respective Scope of Practice.

 If you are a CSEP-CEP, you have online access to the journal Applied Physiology, Nutrition and Metabolism (APNM), including all back issues.
 To access it, log into your CSEP Store account and click on the “Members-Only Benefits” tab of your CSEP Store Account page.